 Most tenants who think about challenging a rent increase quietly drop the idea because they assume the tribunal is expensive, formal, and will turn against them.
 None of that is true any more.
-The First-tier Tribunal (Property Chamber) is free, designed for self-representation, and — under the Renters' Rights Act 2024 — it can only confirm or lower the rent your landlord asked for.
+The First-tier Tribunal (Property Chamber) costs £47 at most — and often nothing — is designed for self-representation, and — under the Renters' Rights Act 2025 — it can only confirm or lower the rent your landlord asked for.

 This is a step-by-step guide for England.
 (Scotland uses the First-tier Tribunal for Scotland (Housing and Property Chamber) — broadly similar but different procedure.
 Wales uses the Residential Property Tribunal.
 Always check your jurisdiction.)